khakhalin/notes/keywords/docker.md

 # Updating a container

 Most files (like, python files) from the outside can be made accessible from inside a container using an alias, as described above 🔥🔥🔥🔥🔥🔥🔥🔥🔥  (_for now it is NOT described above - add it!_ #todo 🔥 ).
-So most python programs may be just updated (outside the container), and [[crontab]] will still run existing (scheduled) processes just fine.
+So most python code may be just updated (outside the container, probably by pulling from an external respo), and [[crontab]] will still run existing (scheduled) processes just fine.

-If you need to reschedule the [[crontab]] jobs, without rebuildling the container, you need to update the crontab file.
-You can do it with a single command (no need even to go into interactive docker terminal), by replacing the crontab file.
-For the standard location of cron, just do this: `docker cp crontab /etc/cron.d/my_cron_file`.
+If you need to reschedule the [[crontab]] jobs without rebuildling the container, you need to update the crontab file.
+You can do it with a single command (no need to go into interactive docker terminal), just by replacing the crontab file.
+For the standard location of cron, just do something like this: `docker cp crontab container_name:/etc/cron.d/my_cron_file`.
 Cron automatically runs all cronfiles in this folder, and `cp` just copies your `crontab` (from the root of the system on which Docker runs) into this target folder.
+To check whether crontab copied correctly, do `docker exec container_name cat /etc/cron.d/my_cron_file`.

-In general `services` allows one to start, stop, and restart services.
+In general `services` command allows one to start, stop, and restart services.
 On Ubuntu (?) `service --status-all`  lists all current services and if they are running (`+` or not `-`).

 # Orchestrators